 This post is also available in: 日本語 (Japanese)

 Our connected world offers opportunities for learners of all ages, but it also introduces risks as soon as our young ones can type, swipe or click.
-With even very young children developing a digital footprint, it’s never too early to start educating them on how to be responsible and safe digital citizens.
+With the ongoing circumstances related to the pandemic and an emerging new normal, the rush to adopt digital sources of learning has introduced an array of new technologies and internet destinations, vastly increasing our digital footprint.
+Thus, it’s never too early to start educating children on how to be responsible and safe digital citizens.

 Schools are keenly interested in online safety and security.
 IT leaders working in K-12 schools say cybersecurity is their number one concern, and with good reason.
 For example, a 2018 report from the Pew Research Center found that, in the U.S. alone, “The vast majority of teens… have access to a smartphone, and 45% are online on a near constant basis.”